Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-The problem of prodding an expression into a form in which tensor-spinors multiply via the NW-SE convention thereby transforms into the problem of prodding an expression into a form in which indexbrackets combine via the convention.
-The critical function which powers SusyPy's handling of spinor indices in such a fashion is \mintinline{python}{spinor_combine()}, which takes advantage of symmetries, manipulation of the spinor metric, and especially favorable sorting of tensor-spinor chains in order to maximally combine indexbrackets in a manner adherent to the NW-SE convention.
-The code below applies \mintinline{python}{spinor_combine()} to an expression involving two gamma matrices and the spinor metric.
-It is readily seen that the function successfully contracts out the spinor metric and combines the indexbrackets in a fashion consistent with the ordinary multiplication of gamma matrices with spinor indices.\footnote{N.B.
+The critical function powering SusyPy's handling of spinor indices is \mintinline{python}{spinor_combine()}, which maximally combines and canonicalizes indexbrackets in a manner adherent to the NW-SE convention, as seen in the below example.\footnote{N.B.
 The spinor metric with its first index covariant and its second contravariant is often written simply as \(\delta_{\alpha}{}^{\beta}\).
 This is not permissable when using SusyPy, as Kronecker deltas are considered pure Lorentz tensors by the algorithm.
 One must use \(C_{\alpha}{}^{\beta}\).
 Incidentally, the spinor metric is the only tensor in SusyPy whose indices are interpreted as spinor indices without the tensor having an indexbracket.}